-Important note: High school students interested in the accounting or business administration major are encouraged to apply early for admission to the University at Buffalo.
-Due to the quantitative nature of these majors it is recommended students complete precalculus and be calculus-ready prior to enrollment at UB.
+Important note: We encourage high school students interested in the accounting or business administration majors to apply early for admission to UB.
+Because of the quantitative nature of these majors, we recommend you complete precalculus and be calculus-ready before enrolling at UB.

-Students transferring to UB must gain admission to the University at Buffalo as a fiest step.
+If you're interested in transferring to UB, the first step is to gain admission to the university.
 After accepting admission to UB and submitting a deposit, new incoming transfer students who select business administration or accounting as their intended major will automatically have their transcripts reviewed by the School of Management.
-To be considered an intended major or to gain junior-year admission in the major, you must meet the minimum standards for the business administration or accounting major before starting the junior-year curriculum.
+To be considered an intended major or gain junior-year admission in one of these majors, you must meet the minimum standards before starting the junior-year curriculum.

-Important note: Transfer students are required to meet the minimum overall transfer GPA at entry to UB to be eligible for either the accounting or business administration majors in the School of Management.
+Important note: To be eligible for the accounting or business administration majors in the School of Management, you must meet the minimum overall transfer GPA when entering UB.
 If your overall transfer GPA is below the minimum requirement, you will need to select an alternative major for which you qualify.
-However, you may consider exploring the minor in management as a complement to your non-management major.
+You may, however, explore the minor in management to complement to your non-management major.

 If you are a new student preparing to attend the University at Buffalo for your first semester, visit our Entering Students page for more information.